 List of SIGs

 This SIG provides an opportunity to meet, learn and share ideas with members who are actively involved or work at an Association Management Company.
-The goal of the SIG is to keep members informed of current developments and issues specifically related to AMC's.
+The goal of the SIG is to keep members informed of current developments and issues specifically related to Association Management Companies.
 Topics may vary.